-AASB 16 Leases

-AASB 16 removes the lease classification test for lessees and requires all leases (including operating leases) to be brought to account onto the balance sheet.
-The definition of a lease is also amended and is not the new on/off balance sheet test for lessees.

-AASB 16 is effective for annual reporting periods beginning on or after 1 January 2019, with early adoption permitted where AASB 15 Revenue from Contracts with Customers is adopted at the same time.
-The Scheme does not expect any impact on its financial statements resulting from the application of AASB 16.

-AASB 2018-1 Amendments to Australian Accounting Standards - Transfer of Investment Property, Annual Improvements 2014-2016 Cycle and Other Amendments

-AASB 2018-1 relates to amendments to AASB1, AASB128 and AASB140 and applies for annual reporting periods beginning on or after 1 January 2019.
-The Scheme does not expect any impact on its financial statements resulting from the application of AASB 2018-1.
+AASB Amendment / Standard Title Impact AASB 16 Leases AASB 16 removes the lease classification test for lessees and requires all leases (including operating leases) to be brought to account onto the balance sheet.
+AASB 16 is effective for annual reporting periods beginning on or after 1 January 2019.
+The Scheme does not expect any significant impact on its financial statements resulting from the application of AASB 16.
+AASB 2018-1 Amendments to Australian Accounting Standards - Annual Improvements 2015- 2017 Cycle AASB 2018-1 relates to amendments to AASB1, AASB128 and AASB140 and applies for annual reporting periods beginning on or after 1 January 2019.
+The Scheme does not expect any significant impact on its financial statements resulting from the application of AASB 2018-1.